Three Reasons to Skip the 401(k) Super Catch-Up

 "I think Americans are poor savers to begin with,” he says.
 “And any provision that makes it attractive for them to save has no downside."

-That said, Craft does find it strange that this provision only applies to a narrow group of people.
+That said, Craft finds it strange that this provision applies only to a narrow group of people.
 And he also thinks it’s a shame that lawmakers didn’t give savers the benefit of more time.

 "If they gave [the super catch-up] to 51- to 54-year-olds, they'd put an extra decade of compound returns on their side," he explains.